 "And still, you're a pushover.
 Go back to sleep."

-He visibly thought about it for a long moment, but did eventually lay back down.
+He visibly thought about it for a long moment but did eventually lay back down.

-Sonya curled her arms up over her face, to both block out the early morning light and bury her nose into her own clothing instead of smelling the rather squalid stench of Cherep's tiny room.
+Sonya curled her arms up over her face, to both block out the early morning light and bury her nose into her own clothing instead of suffering through the rather squalid stench of Cherep's tiny room.
 It was a mix of burning dust, unwashed bodies, and the cheap soap he used to keep himself and his clothes somewhat clean.

 Lying in a pool of sunlight was the only plus.
 That, and the walls blocking the worst of the draft seeping through this building.